carpentries-incubator/introduction-to-conda-for-data-scientists/_episodes/03-sharing-environments.md

 human-readable data-serialization language that is commonly used for configuration files and that uses Python-style indentation to indicate nesting.

-Creating you project's Conda environment from a single environment file is a Conda "best practice".
+Creating your project's Conda environment from a single environment file is a Conda "best practice".
 Not only do you have a file to share with collaborators but you also have a file that can be placed under version control which further enhancing the reproducibility of your research project and workflow.